Counterparty Capital · April 2026 v2.0

 Partner (Months 3–6)

 Select and negotiate a sponsor bank agreement.
 Integrate core compliance APIs (AML/KYC, OFAC screening, reserve monitoring).
 Establish data lake and audit trail infrastructure.
+Review OCC proposed rules and submit comments before the July 18, 2026 final rule deadline.

 03